Judiciary of Illinois: Administration

-Officers
+Officers and personnel

 Judges

 Some judges are elected while others are appointed.
 For elected offices, judges are nominated in party primaries and elected in partisan elections.
 The seven justices of the Supreme Court are elected from the five appellate judicial districts of the state: three justices from the First District (Cook County) and one from each of the other four districts.
 Each justice is elected for a term of ten years.
 The majority of the Appellate Court judges (18 in the First District, and between seven and nine in each of the Second, Third, Fourth, and Fifth Districts) are elected for a term of ten years, with the remaining judges having been appointed by the Supreme Court.
 Members of the Supreme Court also have the authority to elevate trial judges to the appellate court on a temporary basis.

 There are two kinds of judges in the circuit court: circuit judges and associate judges.
 Circuit judges are elected for six years, may be retained by voters for additional six-year terms, and can hear any kind of case.
 Circuit judges are elected on a circuit-wide basis or from the county where they reside.
 In the Circuit Court of Cook County, which contains Chicago and is the largest of the 22 circuits in Illinois, circuit judges are elected from the entire county or as resident judges from each of the fifteen subcircuits within the county.
 Associate judges are appointed by circuit judges, under Supreme Court rules, for four-year terms.
-An associate judge can hear any case, except criminal cases punishable by a prison term of one year or more, unless the associate judge has received approval from the Supreme Court to hear other criminal cases.
+An associate judge can hear any case, except criminal cases punishable by a prison term of one year or more, unless the associate judge has received approval from the Chief Judge of the circuit to hear other criminal cases.

 The Illinois Courts Commission, composed of one Supreme Court justice, two Appellate Court judges, two circuit court judges and two citizens, has the authority after notice and public hearing to remove from office, suspend without pay, censure or reprimand any member of the judiciary for willful misconduct in office, persistent failure to perform his or her duties, or other conduct that is prejudicial to the administration of justice or that brings the judicial office into disrepute; or to suspend, with or without pay, or retire any member of the judiciary who is physically or mentally unable to perform his or her duties.
 The Illinois Judicial Inquiry Board, created by the 1970 Illinois Constitution, has the authority to conduct investigations, receive or initiate complaints concerning any member of the judiciary, and file complaints with the Courts Commission.